ashrafali46/mysalat/README.md

 # mysalat
-a javascript based page that gives the islamic athan/salat/prayer times
+a HTML/javascript based page that gives the islamic athan/salat/prayer times

 # TODO
 convert it to a browser extension